 Some carriers work better than others in certain areas – so if you are planning to stay somewhere for long, ask your neighbors what provider they are using.
 On the whole, Cosmote is probably the most reliable one.

-If you are visiting remote islands like Nisyros, Kalymnos or Tilos, or even upcoming islands like Milos, don’t expect to have signal 24/7.
+If you are visiting remote islands like Nisyros, Kalymnos or Tilos, or even better known islands like Milos, don’t expect to have signal 24/7.

 Reception can be affected by weather conditions, such as the meltemi winds.
 Yes… I’m talking from experience!